vznjs/reactivity/README.md

 ## `getContext`

 It returns current Reactive Context.
-Useful, for retrieving current computation and disposer, as well as remembering the context eg for async operations.
+Useful, for retrieving current computation and disposer, as well as remembering the context eg. for async operations.

 ```js
 import { getContext } from "@vzn/reactivity";